Emerson Correa

 Emerson Nicolás Correa (born 30 August 1994) is an Argentine professional footballer who plays as a goalkeeper.

 Career

 Correa's career began in the youth systems of River Plate and All Boys.
 After departing All Boys, Correa joined Argentino de Merlo.
 2016 saw Defensores Unidos sign Correa.
-He made nine appearances across two seasons in Primera C Metropolitana from 2016–17, with the club winning promotion to Primera B Metropolitana in 2017–18.
+He made nine appearances across two seasons in Primera C Metropolitana from 2016 to 2017, with the club winning promotion to Primera B Metropolitana in 2017–18.
 His first appearance in the third tier arrived in November 2018 during a 2–1 victory over Atlanta.
 In July 2020, Correa departed back to tier four with Sportivo Italiano.